docker/buildx/README.md

 Attribute key:

-- `mode` - Specifies how many layers are exported with the cache. “min” on only exports layers already in the final build build stage, “max” exports layers for all stages.
+- `mode` - Specifies how many layers are exported with the cache. “min” on only exports layers already in the final build stage, “max” exports layers for all stages.
 Metadata is always exported for the whole build.

 Examples:
 ```